textmaster/re_captcha/README.md

 # ReCaptcha

-Gem to easily use reCaptcha
+Gem to easily use [Google reCaptcha](https://www.google.com/recaptcha/)

+The gem implements v2 of the reCaptcha API.

 Run tests with ``` rake ```